nearform/angular-patterns-workshop/slides.md

 ---

-# Step 1: Custom hooks
+# Step 0: Useful rxjs hints and tips

+Provide a comprehensive list of rx snippets that will be needed throughout the code to avoid blocking participants.

 ---

-# Step 2: Fixing prop drilling with Context
+# Step 1: Write an Angular component

+Will provide the command line generate function: `nx g @nrwl/angular:component my-component`

 ---

-# Step 3: Portals
+# Step 2: Write an Angular service that calls a backend API

+Will call TMDB popular movies endpoint with Angular http

 ---

-# Step 4: Error boundaries
+# Step 3: Subscribe to the service you created in the previous step

+Will just get dev to console log the result in the component

 ---

-# Step 5: Uncontrolled components
+# Step 4: Output a list of movies

+Perhaps suggesting using some Material Ui components to make it look a little nicer

 ---

-# Step 6: Forwarding refs
+# Step 5: Add auto unsubscription by using Angular `async` pipe

 ---

-# Step 7: Refs and the DOM
+# Step 6: Add a poster image

 ---

-# Step 8: Code splitting
+# Step 7: Improve the performance of the image by using ng optimized image

 ---

-# Step 9: Optimizing re-renders using `useMemo` and `memo`
+# Step 8: Create an action in Angular

+Rate a movie

 ---

+# Step 9: Calling this action from the component

+Call this service from an Angular component

+---

-# Step 10: Server side rendering (SSR)
+# Step 10: Unsubscribe from an observable when a component is destroyed

+---

 <div class="slidev-layout intro">